yusufarsln98/CSE-Lesson-Videos-Summaries/CSE 344  2nd Week  09.03.2022  L2.md

 * There are virtual memory segments and related things with yep (special call).
 * A little portion of data exists in Kernel space too.

-## [0:31:04](https://youtu.be/FQ1VUzs5TYM?t=1864s) Introduction to the MEAN Stack

-Overview: In this section, the speaker introduces the MEAN stack and its environment.

-* MEAN stack includes MongoDB, Express.js, AngularJS, and Node.js.
-* Environment refers to the software and hardware infrastructure that supports an application.

 ## [0:31:25](https://youtu.be/FQ1VUzs5TYM?t=1885s) Q\&A Session

 Overview: In this section, the speaker opens up for questions from students.